xing/hops/packages/config/README.md

 ### Usage

-Just `import` / `require` this package to access the configuration that you are interested in.
+`import` / `require` this package to access the configuration that you are interested in.

 ```javascript
 import config from 'hops-config';